Are you guilty of this, moms? Here are the reasons why mobile phone use and breastfeeding should not be done at the same time.

 Why mobile phone use and breastfeeding should not become a habit

 It’s never right to shame moms, because like mom Anya Kamenetz wrote in TIME, using her phone while breastfeeding is something more of a necessity than a distraction.
-But it is still worth exploring how phone-distracted parenting while breastfeeding can be depriving moms of special moments.
+But it is still worth exploring how phone-distracted parenting while breastfeeding can be harmful to babies and may be depriving moms of special moments.

-1. Mobile phone use and breastfeeding interferes with eye contact
+2. Mobile phone use and breastfeeding interfere with eye contact

 If you’re looking at your phone constantly while nursing, you could be missing out on good ol’ eye contact with your baby.

 Previous studies have even found that maintaining eye contact with your baby boosts their future communication and learning skills.
-It puts mum and baby’s brains and even emotions “in sync.”
+It puts mom and baby’s brains and even emotions “in sync.”